Aymane-bencherqi/Aymane-Bencherqi/README.md

 # 👋 Hi, I'm Aymane Bencherqi!

 Welcome to my GitHub portfolio!
-I'm a passionate developer specializing in 🌐 web and 📱 mobile development, 💻 blockchain solutions, and ⚡ dynamic applications.
+I'm a passionate developer specializing in 🌐 web and 📱 mobile development, 💻 blockchain solutions, ⚡ dynamic applications and 🤖 artificial intelligence..
 Here's a glimpse into my key projects and skills:

 ---